SuslikV/oxy_p/README.md

 byte3 = [  5,  4,  3,  2,  1,  0,  -,  -]
 ```

-Here MCU buffer represents byte data obtained from the sensor that is running
-in the HR mode.
+MCU buffer byte data obtained from the sensor that is running in the HR mode:
 ```
     array[x, b1, b2, b3, b1, b2, b3, ...]
              |sample1 |  |sample2 |